Inpatient Rehab in Nevada

 Vitality Center Residential Treatment - Elko, NV

-Vitality Center Residential Treatment is an inpatient alcohol and drug rehab situated in Elko, Nevada.
+Vitality Center Residential Treatment is an inpatient addiction treatment center located in Elko, NV.

 Location: 3740 East Idaho Street, Elko, NV 89801 in Elko County